 Achilles Tendon Repair

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Contact your PHP or orthopedist if:
+Contact your healthcare provider if:

-- You have a fever.
+- You have a fever or chills.

 - Your wound is red, swollen, or draining pus.

 - Your skin is itchy, swollen, or you have a rash.

 - You have questions or concerns about your condition or care.